The Sarah Jane Adventures

 The Day Of The Clown by Phil Ford, directed by Michael Kerrigan

-The Chandra family moves into the Jacksons' house on Bannerman Road.
-Sarah Jane is adamant that their daughter, Rani, not become caught up in her adventures, but Rani is already being haunted by a malevolent clown.
-Clyde becomes convinced that the clown is connected to a spate of disappearances from their school, and with Rani's help they follow the lead to a circus museum.
-Confronted by the museum's eerie proprietor, Sarah discovers that the kidnapper is none other than the Pied Piper of old.
+Luke and Clyde's new classmate, Rani Chandra, has moved with her family into the Jacksons' former home on Bannerman Road.
+Sarah Jane is determined to prevent Rani from getting involved in her adventures, until she learns that the girl is being haunted by a malevolent clown.
+Clyde becomes convinced that the clown is connected to a spate of disappearances from their school.
+With Rani's help, they deduce that all of the missing children had a ticket to Elijah Spellman's circus museum.
+When they confront Spellman, he reveals that he is not only Odd Bob the Clown... but also the Pied Piper of old.

 Secrets Of The Stars